Dialvive/Python-Algorithmic-Trading/README.md

 # Python Algorithmic Trading

 This is a scrap-repository that contains some scripts that follow [@nickmccullum](https://github.com/nickmccullum/)'s [Algorithmic Trading Using Python](https://github.com/nickmccullum/algorithmic-trading-python) course.
 The purpose of this repository for me has been primarily to learn Python & Algorithmic Trading.
-I've made this repository public for it to help someone that might me interested in it's contents.
+I've made this repository public for it to help someone that might be interested in it's contents.

 ## Equal Weight S&P500 Trade Recommendations